 You could call research the core of the brand.
 For some other their core is marketing.
 In 2018, it was named the 68th most valuable brand in best Global brands 2018.

 Huawei has also been instrumental in the production of the chipsets needed for phones and also the two latest generations of networks; LTE and 5G.
-In 2009, Huawei launched their first Android smartphones in cooperation with T-mobile.
+In 2009, Huawei launched its first Android smartphones in cooperation with T-mobile.

 Huawei has a sister; her name is Honor, the fascinating thing about her is that she has stayed pretty and it looks like she might just displace big brother.